dcsil/B2ST-App/README.md

 ### Development

 1. On macOs, install Docker/Docker Compose.
 Make sure docker daemon is running.
 If is LINUX, go to next step.
-2. At root folder, run `script/bootstrap`.
+2. At root folder, run `sh script/bootstrap`.
 This will install the required dependencies for this app and run `docker-compose up`.
 3. The web app should run at http://localhost:3000.

 ## Project Setup